Rationality: What It Is, Why It Seems Scarce, Why It Matters book cover

 Who Should Read Rationality: What It Is, Why It Seems Scarce, Why It Matters?

-This book is perfect for anyone interested in cognition and looking to gain actionable insights in a short read.
+This book is perfect for anyone interested in general and looking to gain actionable insights in a short read.
 Whether you're a student, professional, or lifelong learner, the key ideas from Rationality: What It Is, Why It Seems Scarce, Why It Matters by Steven Pinker will help you think differently.

-• Readers who enjoy cognition and want practical takeaways
+• Readers who enjoy general and want practical takeaways

 • Professionals looking to apply new ideas to their work and life